mohvmedezzvt/EthanolXpress/README.md

 To run EthanolXpress locally, follow these steps:

 1. Clone this repository to your local machine.
-2. Install the required dependencies using `pip install -r requirements.txt`.
+2. Install the required dependencies using.
 3. Run the Flask application using `python app.py`.
 4. Access the application in your web browser at `http://localhost:5000`.